josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 <CalloutPlusQuote>

-The charge to make tri-state the default is mostly in the name of accommodating an extreme minority of users that _probably doesn't even need accommodation in the first place_, at the expense of likely confusing or slowing down at least as many more.
+The push to make tri-state the default is mostly in the name of accommodating an extreme minority of users that _probably doesn't even need accommodation in the first place_, at the expense of likely confusing or slowing down at least as many more.

 </CalloutPlusQuote>